warp.fem

 Return type:

-Returns a deformed version of the underlying geometry using this field’s values as displacement
+Returns a deformed version of the underlying geometry, with positions displaced according to this field’s values.

 Return type: